 All Quiet on the Western Front by Erich Maria Remarque

 An account by a young soldier, Paul Bäumer, who enthusiastically enlists to fight for Germany at the start of WW1.
 Within weeks, disillusion has set in.
-The awful conditions, the constant threat of bombardment and snipers and the futility of fighting to the death over a few yards of mud lead to a sense of despair which deepens daily.
+The awful conditions, the constant threat of bombardment and snipers and the futility of fighting to the death over a few yards of mud lead to a sense of despair that deepens daily.
 A moving novel for 10th grade teens.

 And Still I Rise by Maya Angelou